emmawalshdev/The-Book-bar/testing.md

             - To quickly navigate to edit review page, the user can click on the 'Read More' button.
             - if a user has not added any reviews yet, a placeholder image and some text is displayed.

-6. I want to be able to upload a book to the website, so that I and others can then review it.
+6. I want to be able to upload a book to the website so that I and others can then review it.
-    - The 'Add a Book' navlink is clearly visable on navbar.
+    - The 'Add a Book' navlink is clearly visible on navbar.
     - The user can enter the following information on a book:
         - Book title
         - Author
         - Genre
-        - An image URL
+        - Book image URL
         - Blurb
-        - Buy now url
+        - Buy now URL

 7. I want to be able to make changes or delete a book that I have uploaded, in case an error has been made.
-    - An 'Edit' button is displayed within the bookpage if the user has uploaded the book.
+    - An Edit button is displayed within the book page if the user has uploaded the book.
 This is also displayed for the 'admin'.
     - Within the edit page, the user has the option to delete the book.
-    - Clicking delete activates a modal which asks for confirmation. before deletion
+    - Clicking delete activates a modal that asks for confirmation. before deletion

-8. I want to be able to review and rate any book on the website, so that other users can quickly see what I thought about it.
+8. I want to be able to review and rate any book on the website so that other users can quickly see what I thought about it.
-    - All users who are logged in, can add a review to a book.
+    - All users who are logged in can add a review to a book.
-    - The review card cantains the following fields:
+    - The review card contains the following fields:
         - Title
         - Summary
         - Star rating
-    - An average star rating is updated with every review upload (upload load of the bookpage).
+    - An average star rating is updated with every review upload (upload load of the book page).
 With this aggregation, the user can quickly see what others thought of the book.

 9. I want to be able to edit and delete reviews that I have added, in case an error has been made.
-    - An 'Edit' button is displayed behind a review card for the user has uploaded the review.
+    - An Edit button is displayed behind a review card for the user who has uploaded the review.
 This is also displayed for the 'admin' user.
     - Within the edit review page, the user has the option to delete the review.
-    - Clicking delete activates a modal which asks for confirmation before deletion.
+    - Clicking delete activates a modal that asks for confirmation before deletion.

 10. I want to know the average star rating for each book, as this will help me choose my next read.
     - An average star rating is displayed for a book if at least one review has been posted
-    - This is visable on both the book cards shown on the homepage and profile page, as well as on the book page itself.
+    - This is visible on both the book cards shown on the homepage and profile page, as well as on the book page itself.
-    - The average star rating is updated each time a review is uploaded, editer or deleted.
+    - The average star rating is updated each time a review is uploaded, edited, or deleted.

-11. I want to know that my data is securely stored, as this is a worry of mine.

 #### Business stories:
 **As the website owner**: